Our Thesis

 The problem?
 As far as we know, there are still no examples anywhere in the world of a LOA 3 or 4 (or comparable) digital identity being accepted on its face by an LOA 3 or 4 relying party; the risk and liability have still not been overcome.

-This capability, along with SSI’s frictionless means to exchange more factors and significantly more credentials—a “rich credential presentation”—leads us to conclude that SSI-enabled LOA 3 and 4 interactions will become standard and commonplace.
+This capability, along with AW’s frictionless means to exchange more factors and significantly more credentials—a “rich credential presentation”—leads us to conclude that AW-enabled LOA 3 and 4 interactions will become standard and commonplace.

 *In 2017 NIST officially deprecated the LOA levels, but the point made here remains the same.

 7. Strong UX/CX is already critically important; user sovereignty will make it 10X moreso.
-UX breakthroughs will be the primary driver of SSI adoption.
+UX breakthroughs will be the primary driver of AW adoption.

 Strong UX is already a competitive necessity.
 In a world of user sovereignty the stakes climb much higher: customers and users are free to leave if they’re not pleased, for any reason.
 A startup with breakthrough UX would quickly gain business even in a market dominated by large, established competitors.